hendersonsa793-healthcare/molecular-tat-dashboard/README.md

 # molecular-tat-dashboard
-Excel dashboard analyzing molecular diagnostic laboratory turnaround times using pivot tables, slicers, and KPI metrics.
+Molecular Diagnostics Turnaround Time Dashboard

+This project analyzes simulated molecular diagnostic laboratory workflow data to evaluate turnaround time (TAT) performance across testing platforms, hospital locations, and operational shifts.

+The dashboard was built in Excel to simulate the type of operational reporting used in clinical laboratories and healthcare analytics environments.